branchpanic/bsky-viewer/README.md

 # bsky-viewer

-fxtwitter/vxtwitter-like proxy for generating Bluesky embeds.
+fxtwitter/vxtwitter-like proxy for generating Bluesky embeds on Discord.

 Currently hosted at https://bsky-viewer.branchpanic.workers.dev.
 To use, replace "https://bsky.app" in the beginning of a Bluesky post URL: